Firby, Westow

-Firby is a village in North Yorkshire, England, 4 mi south west of Malton.
+Firby is a village in the civil parish of Westow, in North Yorkshire, England, 4 mi south west of Malton.

 Firby was historically a township in the parish of Westow in the East Riding of Yorkshire.
-It became a civil parish in 1866.
-In 1935 the civil parish was enlarged when the civil parish of Kirkham was abolished and merged into it.
-In 1974 it was transferred to the new county of North Yorkshire, and when the civil parish of Firby was abolished in 1986 it rejoined the parish of Westow.
+It became a separate civil parish in 1866.
+On 1 April 1935 the civil parish was enlarged when the civil parish of Kirkham was abolished and merged into it.
+In 1974 it was transferred to the new county of North Yorkshire, and when the civil parish of Firby was abolished on 1 April 1986 it rejoined the parish of Westow.
+In 1971 the parish had a population of 40.

+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

 Firby Hall is a Grade II listed building, built in the 18th century and now divided into flats.

+The name Firby derives from the Old Norse Frithibȳ meaning 'Frithi's village'.